Home

 1-16 of 16

-Provides the care and assistance that allows people to stay in their homes.
-From non-medical care delivered by companion/homemaker to high-tech nurses and therapists.
-Interim Healthcare: offers a family-centered approach to care and is committed to providing only the most appropriate services based on regular assessments of your needs.
+Offers a family-centered approach to care and is committed to providing only the most appropriate services based on regular assessments of your needs.
 Staff has been trained and tested in the care of dementia patients and are supervised and evaluated regularly by Registered Nurses.
-Services are available 24 hours a day, 7 days a week; making care and help available when you need it.
+Services offered are home health, companionship, homemaking assistance, respite care, pediatrics, home care & support services, medical staffing, and long term care assessments.

 Homemaker Assistance